 Once you see how much an hour of your own time is really worth, you’ll jump at the chance to assign out work to your team!
 (And you’ll never fall into the “better to do it all myself” trap ever again.)
 So get ready to shift your mindset, train in some talented contractors, and streamline your entire business workflow.

 PS – Not sure where to start?
-Check out my Goddess Boss Academy for dozens of templates and step-by-step plans to share with your VA so you can get back to being the CEO.
+Check out my VA Training Templates Library for dozens of templates and step-by-step plans to share with your VA so you can get back to being the CEO.